 Wisconsin man confesses to murdering wife 13 years after she went missing, cops say

-Thirteen years to the day his wife was last seen alive in Missouri, a man strolled into a police station in Wisconsin on Sunday and admitted to killing her, according to officials.
+Thirteen years to the day his wife was last seen alive in Missouri, a man strolled into a police station in Wisconsin and admitted to killing her, according to officials.

 The Lake Geneva Police Department said in a news release posted to Facebook that 37-year-old Keith Alan Comfort walked into the police department at 1:35 p.m. on Sunday, and "implicated himself" in the death of Megan Nicole Shultz.

-Shultz was 24-years-old when she reported missing in Boone County, Missouri to the Columbia Police Department on Aug.
+Shultz was 24 years old when she was reported missing in Boone County, Mo., to the Columbia Police Department on Aug.
 5, 2006.

 "The circumstances where you have someone come into a police station and accept responsibility 13 years later, yes, that is a long time in a different state," Boone County prosecutor Dan Knight told FOX6.
 "That is unusual."